Nonalcoholic fatty liver disease

 - End-stage liver failure, which means the liver has stopped functioning

-About 20 percent of people with nonalcoholic steatohepatitis will progress to cirrhosis.
+Between 5% and 12% of people with NASH will progress to cirrhosis.

 Esophageal varices are enlarged veins in the esophagus.
 They're often due to obstructed blood flow through the portal vein, which carries blood from the intestine, pancreas and spleen to the liver.

 Liver cancer begins in the cells of the liver.
 The most common form of liver cancer begins in cells called hepatocytes and is called hepatocellular carcinoma.

 To reduce your risk of NAFLD:

 - Choose a healthy diet.
 Choose a healthy plant-based diet that's rich in fruits, vegetables, whole grains and healthy fats.

 - Maintain a healthy weight.
 If you are overweight or obese, reduce the number of calories you eat each day and get more exercise.
 If you have a healthy weight, work to maintain it by choosing a healthy diet and exercising.

 - Exercise.
 Exercise most days of the week.
 Get an OK from your doctor first if you haven't been exercising regularly.

 Because NAFLD causes no symptoms in most cases, it frequently comes to medical attention when tests done for other reasons point to a liver problem.
 This can happen if your liver looks unusual on ultrasound or if you have an abnormal liver enzyme test.

 Tests done to pinpoint the diagnosis and determine disease severity include: